51ned/2023_legacy/README.md

 This is the second iteration of my unfinished [company website](https://ekc-vector.ru/).
 Nothing special - SSR and different UI's such as accordions, modal windows etc.

+TODO:

+- rewrite 'use click outside' hook, it's ugly (?)